angular/material-start/README.md

 import 'angular-aria';
 import 'angular-material';

+import AppController from 'src/AppController';
-import Users from 'lib/users/Users'
+import Users from 'src/users/Users';

 export default angular.module( "starter-app", [ 'ngMaterial', Users.name ] )
   .run(() => {
     // ...
-  });
+  })
+  .controller('AppController', AppController);
 ```

 - - -

 ### Step #5:

-Here you will replace the hardcoded HTML with dynamic markup using Angular directives (eg `ng-repeat`) and `{{ }}` interpolation markup to utilize the User functionality we just imported in Step #4.
+Here you will replace the hardcoded HTML with dynamic markup using Angular directives
+(eg `ng-repeat`) and `{{ }}` interpolation markup to utilize the User and App functionality we just
+imported in Step #4.

 * Add the `ng-controller` tag to the `<body>` element
 * Use dynamic HTML that will be compiled and rendered by Angular